-In the interest of such transparency, here are some details: There are 13 spots open in the apprenticeship, with registration opening on Imbolc (February 2nd of 2019).
-Registration will stay open until all 13 spots have been filled, and the apprenticeship will begin on September 2nd, 2019, under the new Harvest Moon.
+In the interest of such transparency, here are some details: There are 13 spots open in the apprenticeship, with registration opening on Imbolc (February 2nd).
+Registration will stay open until all 13 spots have been filled

 The apprenticeship is offered completely online, with optional participation in two, four day immersions at Danielle’s home studio in Phoenixville, PA included in the cost of tuition.
 Participation in the immersions is encouraged but not necessary.
 You do not need to attend the in-person immersions in order to complete the apprenticeship; you can come to one, both, or neither of them.
 At each of the seasonal portals- Autumn, Winter, Spring, and Summer, that is- you will receive a (somewhat lengthy) packet of information including introductory tidbits, a (reasonable) materials list, and practices for ceremony, ritual, daily practices, and spell-craft; these are all highly dependent on the lunar cycle and Wheel of the Year’s turning.
 Apprentices can expect to spend a minimum of 2 hours per week on the work, and there is an optional online meeting near most full moons that is an additional hour; these meetings will often be rituals, pathworking experiences with Danielle, guest teachings from other faculty members, informal lecture, and Q&A sessions.
 The final component of the apprenticeship is a quarterly (or seasonal) one-on-one session with Danielle that is approximately 90 minutes in length, the rhythm and content of which will depend on the season.